A Guide For New Pet Owners

 Rabbits can eat certain fruit but this is high in sugar content and should only be given rarely.

-In addition smaller amount of green food can be given such as –
+In addition smaller amount of green food can be given such as our list below –

 - Brussel Sprouts